sharmaeklavya2/articleGists/readme.md

 ## Filtering

 You can filter articles based on topics and subtopics.
+There's currently no UI for this.
-To do this, you'll have to open your browser's console and call the `filterArticles` function.
+You'll have to open your browser's console and call the `filterArticles` function.
 Here are a few examples:

     filterArticles(hasTopicF('marketEquilibrium'));